-TIP: It doesn’t hurt to ask if eggs were part of the free breakfast with your room.
+TIP: Ask if eggs or other food items are part of the free breakfast with your room.
+It doesn’t hurt!

 We first headed to Salinas de Maras or the salt pans of Maras.
 We passed the Sacred Valley again.
 Along the way, we stopped at a view point where I took photos of the Sacred Valley below.
 There were vendors selling souvenirs.
 We also passed through several plantation fields that were really nice.
 I also saw various farm animals like cows and sheep grazing in the fields.